g-sowani/library-management-2.0/README.md

 - Profile dropdown: avatar, username, membership tier badge, compact appearance row, compact reader themes row, sign out — all in one place
 - **Global accent tinting** — the entire member layout is subtly tinted with the cover colour (`--accent` CSS variable) of the user's most recently active borrowed book; WCAG-safe text colour is auto-computed so contrast is always maintained
 - **Animated book loader** — an open-book CSS animation (two page halves with text lines and a turning page) is shown while initial data is loading, replacing a plain spinner
+- **Custom dropdowns** — all `<select>` elements are replaced by a theme-aware `Select` component; chevron rotates on open, closes on outside click, fully styled with CSS custom properties across all 10 theme combinations
+- **Placeholder text** — all input and textarea placeholders use `--text-5` so they adapt to every theme rather than using browser-default grey

 ## Seed Data Script